‘B&B’ Recap For Thursday, February 21: Bill Pledges Devotion & Receives An Ultimatum

 At the cliff house, Steffy was struggling to make the babies’ formula while they cried.
 When Liam arrived she was relieved that he was there to help her out.
 Steffy told Liam that Hope should be his first priority.
 Liam informed her that Hope had sent him.
 Hope believed that the girls needed him more.

 Katie, Bill, and Will were spending time together at Katie’s house.
 In an intimate moment, Bill made a pledge to Will.
 He said that he would never let him or Katie down again.
-When Donna returned from her meeting with Justin, she lets Katie know that Justin wants to reunite her and Bill.
+When Donna returned from her meeting with Justin, she let Katie know that Justin wants to reunite her and Bill.
 Katie was not pleased with Justin’s plans.

 Bill makes a pledge to Katie and Will about their family.
 WATCH FULL EPISODE: https://t.co/K1K9smX1lt #BoldandBeautiful pic.twitter.com/7xZPtkf62q